Next: Debugging, Previous: Interactive development, Up: Programming in Gauche [Contents][Index]

 Now I show several simple examples below.

-First, this script works like cat(1)
+First, this script works like cat(1), without any command-line

 option processing and error handling.